-Arizona Criminal Attorney Dwane Cates

 If you were charged with assault in Phoenix, time is of the essence.
 Call (480) 864-3807 to schedule a consultation with our defense lawyers.

-- Intentionally, knowingly or recklessly causing any physical injury to another person,
+- Intentional, Knowing, or Reckless Injury: Intentionally, knowingly, or recklessly causing any physical injury to another person.

-- Intentionally placing another person in reasonable apprehension of imminent physical injury, or
+- Reasonable Apprehension: Intentionally placing another person in reasonable apprehension of imminent physical injury (this is often referred to as "simple assault" or "menacing" in other states).

-- Knowingly touching another person with the intent to injure, insult or provoke such person (A.R.S. § 13-1203).
+- Provocative Touching: Knowingly touching another person with the intent to injure, insult, or provoke them.

 Testimonials